tdkent/tbm-books-backend/README.md

 - name (string): Name of error.
 Could be used as a header in an error message to user
 - message (string): Provides more detail about the error for the user.

 ## Endpoints

 ### Search

 #### GET /api/search/:searchString

 Sends an array of objects containing every book with a partial match or better to the search query (currently searches against Title, Author, Publisher).
 Partial words will return results.
-Bad spelling / capitilization will return no results.
+Bad spelling / capitalization will return no results.

 ### Books